 Reaffirmation Agreement: What is the Benefit?

-There are benefits to the debtor as well; a reaffirmation agreement requires lenders to report the timeliness of payments and loan status on the debtor’s credit report.
-If you’re able to to pay on your reaffirmation agreement as planned, this can lead to a faster recovery of your credit report.
-Without a reaffirmation, creditors are not required to report your payments to the crediting bureaus–even if you pay on time.
-Further, most lenders will not allow loan modifications on secured debt that has not been reaffirmeded.
+There are benefits to the debtor as well.
+A reaffirmation agreement requires lenders to report the timeliness of payments and loan status on the debtor’s credit report.
+If you’re able to pay on your reaffirmation agreement as planned, this can lead to a faster recovery of your credit report.
+Without a reaffirmation, creditors are not required to report your payments to the crediting bureaus, even if you pay on time.
+Further, most lenders will not allow loan modifications on secured debt that has not been reaffirmed.
 A reaffirmation agreement can provide the debtor the opportunity to adjust loan agreements and ease the repayment process.

-If you would like to arrange a reaffirmation agreement with your creditors, contact bankruptcy attorney Anthony Deluca at (702) 252-4673 for a free consultation.
+If you would like to arrange a reaffirmation agreement with your creditors, contact bankruptcy attorney Anthony Deluca at (702) 745-7061 for a free consultation.